Wisconsin Creative Summit

 9:30 am Coffee, conversation, and registration

-While you’re checking in, getting your coffee, and saying hello, take a minute to share some thoughts with your colleagues and peers community about issues in your community.
+While you’re checking in, getting your coffee, and saying hello, take a minute to share some thoughts with your colleagues and peers community about public art ssues in your community.
 We’ll have big pieces of paper set up and plenty of markers to use, so you can be as creative as possible.
 And, if you want to talk to others about your issues, add your name and contact info (anonymous comments are ok, too).
 We’ll use some of those ideas and issues to mark tables at lunch for people who want to get together to talk more.
 We'll help the conversation continue after the Summit, too.
+And, make some art at the beginning, middle, or end of the gathering, with Summit artist-in-residence Gabrielle Javier-Cerulli.

 10 am Welcome and introductions (small group exercise)

-11 am Presentation #1: public art as civic engagement
+11 am Presentation #1: public art as community investment

 12 noon Networking lunch

-12:45 pm Advocacy update with Anne Katz, Arts Wisconsin \
+12:45 pm Advocacy update with Anne Katz, Director, Arts Wisconsin

-1 pm Presentation #2: public art as community investment
+1 pm Presentation #2: public art as civic engagement

 4:30 pm Report out and wrap up discussion